Viviana/connectivecommons.cc/content/authors/admin/_index.md

 bio: My research interests lie at the intersection of nonprofit management, social policy, and democratic governance.

 interests:
-- "Philanthropy & Nonprofit Management"
+- "Philanthropy and nonprofit management"
-- "Inequality & Disadvantaged Communities"
+- "Inequality and community disadvantage"
-- "Public Engagement & Social Media"
+- "Connective Action on social media"
-- "Computational Methods, Text as Data"
+- "Computational methods and Text as Data"

 education:
   courses: